El Fuerte (Street Fighter)

 El Fuerte (エル・フォルテ) is a character from Capcom's Street Fighter franchise.
 The character debuted in the 2008 fighting game Street Fighter IV and returned for its following updates, including Super Street Fighter IV in 2010 and Ultra Street Fighter IV in 2014.
-El Fuerte is represented as a Mexican linked with lucha libre and carries an obsession with cooking.
+El Fuerte is represented as a Mexican linked with professional wrestling and carries an obsession with cooking.
 His voice was provided by actors JB Blanc for English and Daisuke Ono for Japanese.

 Characteristics

 El Fuerte is from Mexico, standing at 168 centimeters with a weight of 70 kilograms.
 He learned lucha libre wrestling from his trainer, Meteorito Jr. El Fuerte often speaks aloud about cooking ideas, even in the middle of fighting someone.
 His passion for cooking is a central aspect of his character, with his inspiration frequently drawn from the international backgrounds of other fighters he encounters.
 According to the book "Street Fighter IV Prima Official Game Guide", the results of his cooking are inconsistent, sometimes impressing others while disappointing some.
 His special gameplay moves, including the Tepache Bomb, Chili Mexicano, Tostada Press, Fajita Buster, Quesadilla Bomb, and Guacamole Leg Throw, reference traditional Mexican dishes.
 El Fuerte's design features golden belt, black elbow pads, white pants styled after a chef's uniform, white-laced wrestling boots with golden soles, and a white wrestling mask that matches the outfit.